 “The decision taken by the Russian Federation today will impact vulnerable people all over the world,” UN Secretary-General Antonio Guterres said on Monday.

-Ukrainian President Volodymyr Zelensky has called for the grain export deal to go ahead without Russia, indirectly appealing to Turkey for help in lifting the Russian blockade.
+Ukrainian President Volodymyr Zelensky has called for the grain export deal to go ahead without Russia, indirectly appealing to Turkey for help in removing the Russian blockade.
 Turkish President Tayyip Erdogan, who brokered the deal, said he believed Moscow could be persuaded to return to the negotiating table.

 The slow counterattack